The Clayton Farm

 Harvesting Abundance, Embracing Seasonality, Chinese Heading Bao Sin Mustard

-The bao sin mustard, once again, reseeded everywhere in The Clayton Farm homestead, purposely.
+The bao sin mustard has once again been reseeded everywhere in The Clayton Farm homestead.

 Bao Sin mustard is one of the must-have vegetables for the Chinese New Year Eve gathering meal.
-Taiwanese people call it longevity greens.
-Unlike the American mustard greens, the bao sin mustard isa lot of milder, sort of like brussell sprout in a way.
-It is Daddy's favorite cool weather vegetable.
+Taiwanese people may call it longevity greens.
+Unlike American mustard greens, the bao sin mustard is a lot milder, sort of like a brussell sprout in some way.
+It is my husband's favorite cool-weather vegetable.
 Tonight he is cooking himself Chinese Bao Sin Mustard Greens with Salty Egg Stir Fry 鹹蛋芥菜 (xián dàng jiècài )

-A quick stir fry that is so easy to make even for a white guy.
-The salted egg really brings lots of flavor to this otherwise slightly bitter vegetable.
-It’s distinct taste is refreshing and this combination is said by Chinese that is great in removing internal heat and cooling the body.
+A quick stir fry that is so easy to make for anybody.
+The salted egg really produces loads of flavor to mild this slightly bitter vegetable.
+Its distinct taste is refreshing and this combination is said by Chinese people that it is great in removing internal heat and cooling the body.

 What Ingredients are required?

 1 pound of fresh mustard greens

 1 salted duck egg (available in many Asian grocery stores)